BChan26/u5_redux_mapping_state_props/README.md

 export default TodoList
 ```

-Now in order to use our Redux `store`, we need to accept the information as props.
-Unfortunately it's not as easy as just adding props to the function argument.
+Now, in order to use our Redux `store`, we need to accept the information as props.
+Unfortunately, it's not as easy as just adding props to the function argument.
 We'll need to do a couple of things first:
 - Map Our State to Props
 - Map Our Actions to Props
 - `Connect` our component to Redux

-Notice the wording in the above list, it's done purposely.
+Notice the wording in the above list.
+It's done purposefully.
 These are exactly what we're going to create and import in our `TodoList` component.

 Start by creating a `mapStateToProps` function.
-It should accept state as an argument and return an empty object for the time being, add it above the export statement:
+It should accept state as an argument and return an empty object for now.
+Add it above the export statement:

 ```js
 const mapStateToProps = (state) => {